 Notwithstanding all of the constraints on the mCP mass--mixing parameter space discussed here, a significant region accessible to modern accelerator experiments remains unexplored (corresponding to a range of mCP masses from approximately $0.1$ to $100$~GeV).
 A comprehensive exclusion plot of this region of the parameter space is provided in Fig.~\ref{Figs:Fig2}.
 The limits on mCPs derived from the CHARM~II dataset reported in the Marocco and Sarkar study~\cite{Marocco2021} are not displayed since, as mentioned, they are surpassed by the additional limits derived in their study using the BEBC data.
+We also note that $90\%$~CL limits from LUX-ZEPLIN~\cite{Aalbers2025}, derived from a search for atmospheric mCPs produced in cosmic-ray interactions, are not shown in the figure, as they are largely overtaken by the more stringent accelerator-based constraints from SENSEI and milliQan Run~3.
 The maximally allowed region ($f_{\chi}=0.4$\%) associated with an mCP-based resolution of the EDGES anomaly~\cite{Kovetz2018}, indirect $2\sigma$ upper bounds arising from precise measurements of the effective number of different neutrino species from the CMB~\cite{Adshead_2022}, and additional limits obtained from analyzing the data collected by Super-Kamiokande (Super-K) for mCPs produced by cosmic rays colliding with the atmosphere~\cite{Plestid2020} are also shown.
-Several dedicated experiments that aim to explore this unexcluded section of the parameter space have recently been approved, which we now turn to.
+Several dedicated experiments that aim to explore this unexcluded window of the parameter space have recently been approved, which we now turn to.